Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Added a 42x42 square outline made out of stone bricks.
 It's the same size as grid on which all rail blueprints are based on.
 Can be used as a placeholder for future rails
 - Some small fixes regarding spelling mistakes and blueprint tooltip changes
+- As Asphalt Roads mod wasn't updated since 0.18 I've changed the one and only blueprint that required it to instead require Dectorio

 </details>